Same-Day Payday Loans Up to $1,000

 • No state license, or licensed only in a state where you do not live.
 Check your state banking regulator's license lookup before sharing any account details.

-If you encounter a scam: call your bank immediately to flag the account if you have shared banking information, then file a fraud report with the Federal Trade Commission.
-The official FTC report creates a record that supports your bank's fraud investigation, which matters if you need to dispute unauthorized withdrawals.
+If you encounter a scam: call your bank immediately to flag the account if you have already shared banking information, then file a fraud report with the Federal Trade Commission.
+An official FTC report creates a record that supports your bank's fraud investigation - which matters if you need to dispute unauthorized withdrawals.

 Are Payday Loans Fixed or Variable?

 Payday loans carry a flat fee rather than accruing daily interest, which makes them technically fixed-rate products.
-The fee runs $10 to $30 per $100 borrowed and does not grow between approval and due date.
+The fee runs $10 to $30 per $100 borrowed and does not change between approval and the due date.
 Borrow $300 at $15 per $100, repay $345.
 The structure is straightforward.
-The risk is the single-payment format: everything is due at once, not spread across monthly installments, and if that one payment day arrives without the funds to cover it, the fee for a rollover or a new loan begins immediately.
+The risk is the single-payment format: everything is due at once, not spread across monthly installments.
+If that one payment day arrives without the funds to cover it, rollover fees begin immediately.

 Payday Loans and Your Credit Score

-Two facts about payday loans and credit bureaus that most borrowers find out too late:
+Two things about payday loans and credit bureaus that most borrowers find out too late:

 Paying on time will probably not help your credit score.
-Most payday lenders do not report successful repayment to the three major credit bureaus.
+Most payday lenders do not report successful repayments to the three major credit bureaus.
 Your reliability goes unrecorded.

 One detail that surprises most people: negative entries lose a significant portion of their scoring impact after two to three years, even while they remain on the report.
 A collection from three years ago affects your score far less than one from last month.
 You do not have to wait seven years to start recovering.